10 Symptoms of Mental Illness in the Elderly

-How do you know if your loved one is experiencing symptoms of mental illness or just the normal changes of older age?
+How do you know if your loved one is experiencing mental illness or if it’s just the normal signs of older age?

-The Facts About Mental Illness in the Elderly
+Mental Illness in the Elderly

-Causes and Risk Factors for Senior Mental Illness
+Risk Factors for Mental Illness

-One of the ongoing problem with diagnosis and treatment of mental illness in seniors is the fact that older adults are more likely to report physical symptoms than psychiatric complaints (CDC).
-However, even the normal physical and emotional stresses that go along with aging can be risk factors for mental illnesses like anxiety and depression.
+One of the ongoing problems with diagnosis and treatment of mental illness in seniors is the fact that older adults are more likely to report physical symptoms than psychiatric complaints.
+However, even the normal emotional and physical stresses that go along with aging can be risk factors for mental illnesses, like anxiety and depression.

 - Physical disability

 - Physical illnesses that can affect emotion, memory and thought